marcoso96/DeepOPT/paper.md

 Recent advances in different tomographic methodologies have contributed to a broad range of applications and research areas, from x-ray imaging dealing with medical [@ginat2014advances] and industrial [@de2014industrial] applications to optical sectioning, which provides a mesoscopic framework to visualise translucent samples [@sharpe2004optical], just to name a few.
 Once data is acquired, we face several challenges: first, artifacts should be corrected in a preprocessing stage if needed, then  raw projections should be reconstructed via a mathematical algorithm, and, finally, the results should be visualized in a suitable way.

 We present here napari-ToMoDL, a plugin of the napari viewer [@chiu2022napari]  that contains four main methods for tomographic reconstruction: filtered backprojection (FBP) [@kak2001principles], Two-step Iterative Shrinkage/Thresholding (TwIST) [@bioucas2007new], U-Net [@ronneberger2015u] and ToMoDL [@obando2023model],  being the last our recent introduced method for optical projection tomography reconstruction.
 Tne neural network based techniques have been trained in the PyTorch framework [@NEURIPS2019_9015] and they display excellent results when the reconstruction is performed with a very sparse set of projections [@obando2023model].
-The plugin also offers the capability of axis alignment via variance maximization [@walls2005correction].
+The plugin also offers the capability of axis alignment via manual selection and variance maximization [@walls2005correction].

 The input to the plugin is a stack of projections.
 The user only has to determine which is the rotation axis of the system (vertical or horizontal) and choose the reconstruction method.
 Additional options include: